SuperOfficeDocs/superoffice-docs/user-guide/en/project/add-image.md

 5. In the **Select Image** dialog, do one of the following:
     * If the image you want to use is under **Images**, select it to display a preview under **Preview**.
-    * If you want to add a new image, click **Add**, select the image you require, and add a description which describes the image better than just its file name.
+    * To add a new image, click **Add**, select the image you require, and add a description which describes the image better than just its file name.
 Then click **OK/Save**.
 Select the image to display a preview under **Preview**.
     * To remove an image from the database, select it and click **Delete**.

 6. Click **OK** to add the image.
 The image is displayed in the **Image** tab and the description in the **Image** field.